All nonmetallic mining sites subject to this chapter shall be reclaimed in conformance with the standards contained below.

 Storage.
 Once removed, topsoil or topsoil substitute material shall, as required by the reclamation plan approved pursuant to this chapter, either be used in contemporaneous reclamation or stored in an environmentally acceptable manner.
 The location of stockpiled topsoil or topsoil substitute material shall be chosen to protect the material from erosion or further disturbance or contamination.
 Runoff water shall be diverted around all locations in which topsoil or topsoil substitute material is stockpiled.

-All areas affected by mining shall be addressed in the approved reclamation plan, pursuant to § 357-22, to provide that a stable and safe condition consistent with the post-mining land use is achieved.
-The reclamation plan may designate highwalls or other unmined and undisturbed natural solid bedrock as stable and safe and not in need of reclamation or designate other areas affected by mining, including slopes comprised of unconsolidated materials that exceed a three-to-one slope, whether or not graded, as stable and safe.
+All areas affected by mining shall be addressed in the approved reclamation plan, pursuant to § 241-13, to provide that a stable and safe condition consistent with the post-mining land use is achieved.
+The reclamation plan may designate highwalls or other unmined and undisturbed natural solid bedrock as stable and safe and not in need of reclamation or designate other areas affected by mining, including slopes comprised of unconsolidated materials that exceed a 3:1 slope, whether or not graded, as stable and safe.
 For slopes designated as stable under this subsection, the regulatory authority may require that either a site-specific engineering analysis be performed by a registered professional engineer to demonstrate that an acceptable slope stability factor is attainable at a steeper slope or the operator perform a field test plot demonstration to demonstrate that a stable and safe condition will be achieved and that the post-mining land use specified in the reclamation plan will not be adversely affected.

-In those cases where the post-mining land use specified in the reclamation plan requires a return of the mining site to a premining condition, the operator shall obtain baseline data on the existing plant community for use in the evaluation of reclamation success pursuant to this section.
+In those cases where the post-mining land use specified in the reclamation plan requires a return of the mining site to a pre-mining condition, the operator shall obtain baseline data on the existing plant community for use in the evaluation of reclamation success pursuant to this section.

 Revegetation using a variety of plants indigenous to the area is favored.

-During the period of the site reclamation, after the operator has stated that reclamation is complete but prior to release of financial assurance, the operator shall perform any maintenance necessary to prevent erosion, sedimentation or environmental pollution, comply with the standards of this article, or to meet the goals specified in the reclamation plan approved pursuant to this chapter.
+Maintenance.
+During the period of the site reclamation, after the operator has stated that reclamation is complete but prior to release of financial assurance, the operator shall perform any maintenance to prevent erosion, sedimentation or environmental pollution, to comply with the standards of this article, or to meet the goals specified in the reclamation plan approved pursuant to this chapter.